-In Romans 15:30 it was not as if Jesus and the Holy Spirit were not even being considered in this context-they were actually mentioned in the same sentence!
+In Romans 15:30 it is not as if Jesus and the Holy Spirit were not even being considered in this context-they were actually mentioned in the same sentence!
 Yet Paul said both he and the Christians at Rome prayed to God the Father.
-Paul's words also imply that the Christians in Rome already knew to Whom they should have been praying: "Now I beseech you, brethren, for the Lord Jesus Christ's sake, and for the love of the Spirit, that ye strive together with me in your prayers to God for me" (Rom.
-15:30; cf. Eph.
-3:14-16; 1 John 3:21-24).
-May Christians today be like Paul and the Christians at Rome, praying to God the Father-not Jesus or the Holy Spirit.
+Paul's words also imply that the Christians in Rome already knew to whom they should have been praying.
+"Now I beseech you, brethren, for the Lord Jesus Christ's sake, and for the love of the Spirit, that ye strive together with me in your prayers to God for me" (Romans 15:30).
+May Christians today be like Paul and the Christians at Rome, praying to God-not Jesus or the Holy Spirit.
 Unless this author is mistaken, neither brother Wayne Jackson nor brother Andrew Hallenbeck have addressed Romans 15:30 or Revelation 8:3-4 in their materials written on this subject.
-Perhaps they knew these would be more clear Scriptures they would have to try to explain away!
+Perhaps they know these would be more clear Scriptures they would have to try to explain away!

-For one to maintain that praying to Jesus and/or the Holy Spirit is Scripturally authorized, he must:
+For one to maintain that praying to Jesus is Scripturally authorized, he must:

 - 1. Ignore the Greek word pantote in Ephesians 5:20 (translated as "always"). - 2.
-Ignore pantote in many other passages regarding praying always to the Father, such as Romans 1:8-10; 1 Corinthians 1:4 (cf. 1:2); Philippians 1:2-4; 1 Thessalonians 1:1-2; 2 Thessalonians 1:2-3, 11-12; and Philemon 3-4. - 3.
+Ignore pantote in many other passages regarding praying always to the Father, such as Romans 1:8-10; 1 Corinthians 1:4; Philippians 1:3-4; 1 Thessalonians 1:1-2; 2 Thessalonians 1:2-3; 2 Thessalonians 1:11-12; and Philemon 1:3-4. - 3.
 Ignore the Greek word pas in Ephesians 5:20, Philippians 4:6-7, and Revelation 8:3-4 ("all things;" "in every thing;" "all saints"). - 4.
-Implicitly call into question other passages in which the same Greek words were used to teach undeniable truths (pantote-"always" in John 8:29, and "ever" in 1 Thess.
-4:17; pas-"all" in Matt.
+Implicitly call into question other passages in which the same clear Greek words were used to teach undeniable truths (pantote-"always" in John 8:29, and "ever" in 1 Thess.
+4:17; pas "all" in Matt.
 11:28, etc.). - 5.
-Ignore the fact that Jesus is mentioned in the same context of all the verses mentioned in this section regarding praying to the Father. - 6.
+Ignore the fact that Jesus is mentioned in the same context of all the verses mentioned thus far regarding praying to the Father! - 6.
 Charge God with consistently using misleading language regarding His instructions for worship. - 7.
 Explain what words could have been used to communicate more clearly that men are to pray always to the Father than the following: "always," "for all things," "in every thing," "the prayers of all saints," and "nothing."

-Part 3 - Stephen's Stoning
+Part 2 - Stephen's Stoning

-Here is the supposedly "unanswerable" argument, as stated by brother Jackson in the foreword of brother Hallenbeck's book (p.
+Here is the supposedly "unanswerable" argument, as stated by brother Jackson in the foreword of brother Hallenbeck's book (Praying to Jesus: An Examination, 2011, p.
 12).
 The designation of "unanswerable" seems to be based upon the supposition that brother Hallenbeck has proven that there was a separation between Stephen's vision and Stephen's stoning.
 Stephen has already been discussed in Should We Pray to Jesus?, but this new argument will be examined, and new arguments will be brought forth against praying to Jesus.